vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 in ancient times Yamunā treated her brother Yama to a dinner on this day; some works like KT 453, Vratārka, VR 98-101 combine the two viz. worship of Yama and dining

 at one's sister's house.
 Vide pp. 209-210 above for the latter.
-Mangala--Acc. to Atharvapaparisista q. by HV II, 626 brāhmana,
+Mangala--Acc. to Atharvapaparisista q. by HV II, 626 brāhmaṇa,

 cow, fire, land, mustard, clarified butter, sami, grains of rice and barley are eight auspicious things.
 Dronaparva 127.
 14 speaks of eight mangalas; Drona 82, 20-22 contains a much longer list.
 Vā 14.
-36-37 enumerate several things as auspicious which should be touched when going out of one's house viz. dūrvā, clarified butter, curds, jar full of water, cow with calf, bull, gold, clay, cow dung, svastika, aksata grains, oil, honey, brāhmana maidens, white flowers, sami, fire, Sun's disc, sandalwood and aśvattha tree (q. by Sm.
+36-37 enumerate several things as auspicious which should be touched when going out of one's house viz. dūrvā, clarified butter, curds, jar full of water, cow with calf, bull, gold, clay, cow dung, svastika, aksata grains, oil, honey, brāhmaṇa maidens, white flowers, sami, fire, Sun's disc, sandalwood and aśvattha tree (q. by Sm.
 C. I. p.
 168) Vide Parāśara XII.
 47, Viṣṇudharmottara

 II.
 163. 18 ff. for other lists of mangala objects.
 Mangala-candikāpūjā- VKK (552-558 ) gives an elaborate